cantstopcoding/react-project-caroline-dambrosio-designs-frontend/README.md

 $ rails db:seed

-$ You can see the api http://localhost:3001/api/v1/accounts
+$ You can see the api at http://localhost:3000/api/v1/accounts

 # Getting Started with Create React App